pulumi/examples/README.md

 [Containers](aws-js-containers) | Provision containers on Fargate.
 [S3 Folder Component](aws-js-s3-folder-component) | Serve a static website on S3 from a component.
 [S3 Folder](aws-js-s3-folder) | Serve a static website on S3.
-[Servless SQS to Slack](aws-js-sqs-slack) | Wire up a serverless AWS Lambda to an AWS SQS queue and post a message to Slack [Web Server - Common Instance](aws-js-webserver-component) | Deploy an EC2 instance using a common module for creating an instance.
+[Servless SQS to Slack](aws-js-sqs-slack) | Wire up a serverless AWS Lambda to an AWS SQS queue and post a message to Slack.
+[Web Server - Common Instance](aws-js-webserver-component) | Deploy an EC2 instance using a common module for creating an instance.
 [Web Server](aws-js-webserver) | Deploy an EC2 Virtual machine running a Python web server.